 Below are six common pain points that many Chicago area homeowners experience during their remodeling process and how you can do your best to avoid them as much as possible.

-Although we may wish home renovations can be done with the snap of a finger, that is just not the case.
-From the pre-construction meeting we hold a couple of weeks prior to starting your remodel to the final “To-Do” being checked off our list, this process takes about one to two months on average to complete, and that’s not with any variables being factored in.
+Although we may wish home renovations could be done with the snap of a finger, that is just not the case.
+From the pre-construction meeting, which we hold a couple of weeks prior to starting your remodel to the final “To-Do” being checked off our list, this process takes about one to two months on average to complete, and that’s not with any variables being factored in.

-If you have an average-sized bathroom, a complete bathroom remodel will take around three to four weeks to be completed.
+If you have an average-sized bathroom, a complete bathroom remodel will take around three to four weeks to complete.
 If you are looking to redo your kitchen, that usually takes five to eight weeks depending on the scope of the project.

 If you want a complete interior remodel, you’re looking at anywhere from three to six months, and any total rebuild normally requires a timeline from six months to a year.
 Good things take time, and while we know how frustrating it is to have to leave your home for an extended period of time, we promise it will all be worth it once the remodel is complete.